Masakuata/sessionServer/docs/source/basic_usage.rst

 The role attribute can be of any primitive type.

 In the 7th line, we supply the address for the remote session server.
-It can be any type of URL or and IPv4 or IPv6 address.
+It can be any type of URl, IPv4 or IPv6 address.

 Lastly, the 8th line is optional.
 If you need to specify a port, you set it here.
 It can be a string or an integer.